Karlcxu/KarlChoiReviews/about.md

 **Completed Review Requests**

-*Review all the restrooms at Troy High School, Fullerton*
+*- Review all the restrooms at Troy High School, Fullerton*